 - Changes made to the schema of the underlying table or tables are not reflected in the view.
 To include additional columns in a view, you must redefine the view to include those columns.

-If you choose to replace views created by ArcGIS by altering an existing view using SQL or other database tools, you take responsibility for not only the query's correctness and efficiency but also its relevance and suitability for use with ArcGIS clients.
+If you replace views created by ArcGIS by altering an existing view using SQL or other database tools, you take responsibility for not only the query's correctness and efficiency but also its relevance and suitability for use with ArcGIS clients.
 For example, creating one-to-many views involving feature classes results in duplicate object IDs.
-This leads to unexpected behavior in applications such as ArcMap and ArcGIS Pro and in web services, because they require that the object ID contain unique values.
+This leads to unexpected behavior in applications such as ArcGIS Pro and in web services, because they require that the object ID contain unique values.